 Irving Personal Injury Lawyer

 A personal injury can have a devastating effect on every part of your life.
-Immediately after sustaining an injury, you should seek medical treatment for your injuries.
+Immediately after sustaining an injury, you should seek appropriate medical treatment.
 However, these incidents could also leave you with significant financial losses and a reduction in your quality of life.

 If you or a loved one were injured due to the negligent actions of another, an Irving personal injury lawyer could help you seek compensation.
 These situations can include accidents that result in injuries as well as intentional acts of violence that run concurrently with criminal cases.
 Speak to an experienced attorney to learn about your legal rights and options.

-The vast majority of personal injury claims arise out of the accidental conduct of defendants.
-However, just because a defendant did not intend to cause an injury does not mean that they are not liable.
+The vast majority of personal injuries can be attributed to the accidental conduct of defendants.
+However, just because a defendant did not intend to cause an injury does not mean they are not liable.
 Many defendants assume a duty of care to protect others.
-When they fail in this duty and an injury results, that defendant is liable to pay.
+When they fail in this duty and an injury results, that defendant is liable to pay for the subsequent damages.

 Still, a defendant being negligent does not guarantee a plaintiff every dollar of compensation that they are demanding.
 Texas Civil Practices & Remedies Code §33.003 says that courts hearing personal injury claims based on negligence must evaluate the actions of both plaintiffs and defendants to assign blame.
-If that court believes that plaintiff to share a percentage of blame, the court must reduce that plaintiff’s award by their percentage of fault.
+If that court believes the plaintiff shares a percentage of blame, the court must reduce that plaintiff’s award by their percentage of fault.

 - Pedestrian accidents

 - Physician’s errors